-Demonstrators Descend On D.C., Calling For End To Legal Abortion
+At Anti-Abortion Rally, Pence Tells Protesters: 'Life Is Winning In America!'

 "I think we're a pretty different march — we're a one-issue march," March for Life President Jeanne Mancini told Sarah.

-The day's schedule opens with an hourlong rally and segues into a march toward the Supreme Court and Capitol buildings, where demonstrators are asked to visit their congressperson to advocate for their cause.
+The day's schedule opened with an hourlong rally and segues into a march toward the Supreme Court and Capitol buildings, where demonstrators are asked to visit their congressperson to advocate for their cause.

 It kicks off a weekend of associated marches planned in several other U.S. cities, including Salt Lake City, Denver and Austin, Texas.